jnozzi/cocoadev.com/markdown/MTCoreAudioHelp.md

 Shaun,

 I'm trying to do the same thing.
 The sound rate is off in playback.
-I am going to try to set the device sample rate with General/AudioDeviceSetProperty.
+I am going to try to set the device sample rate with AudioDeviceSetProperty.
 Let me know if you figured it out.
 It would be much appreciated.

 -- tim